 The normal month for admission for primary school is September.
 Children usually start of the first day of term as published on the school's website or at a date agreed with the head teacher.
 For reception classes it is common for schools to offer staggered start dates so all the new children do not start together so they have time to settle.

-'In Year' applicants, being those outside the normal admission rounds, usually start within five school days of the parent/carers contact with the named school following receipt of the conditional offer/allocation letter.
+In Year applicants, being those outside the normal admission rounds, usually start within five school days of the parent/carers contact with the named school following receipt of the offer/allocation outcome notification.